-NEW YORK (April 1, 2019) — The Human Rights Foundation is excited to announce that internationally acclaimed Chinese dissident artists, the Gao Brothers, will be joining the 2019 Oslo Freedom Forum as part of our Art in Protest program.
+NEW YORK (April 1, 2019) — The Human Rights Foundation (HRF) is excited to announce that internationally acclaimed Chinese dissident artists, the Gao Brothers, will be joining the 2019 Oslo Freedom Forum as part of our Art in Protest program.

 The Gao Brothers are bringing their highly provocative sculpture, “Miss Mao Trying to Poise Herself at the Top of Lenin’s Head,” which they will dramatically smash into pieces on May 28th at 6:30 p.m. in Skippersuppa park in the center of Oslo, as a demonstration against totalitarianism.
 The 21-foot tall sculpture is part of a series that features Mao Zedong, titled Miss Mao.
 The polished stainless steel Miss Mao is portrayed as a child with a Pinocchio-nose and female anatomy, delicately balancing on the head of Vladimir Lenin, the Russian revolutionary whose monumental ideas of socialism profoundly influenced Chinese political history.
 This sculpture was one of the most important works in a Gao Brothers solo exhibition at the Kemper Museum of Contemporary Art in 2010.
 It attracted much attention while being exhibited at the Vancouver Biennale and in front of ACE Museum in Los Angeles.